 Ownership.
-Excluding any User Content that you may provide (defined below), you acknowledge that all the intellectual property rights, including copyrights, patents, trade marks, and trade secrets, in the Site and its content are owned by Company or Company’s suppliers.
-Neither these Terms (nor your access to the Site) transfers to you or any third party any rights, title or interest in or to such intellectual property rights, except for the limited access rights expressly set forth in Section 2.1.
-Company and its suppliers reserve all rights not granted in these Terms.
-There are no implied licenses granted under these Terms.
+Excluding any User Content that you may provide (defined below), you acknowledge that all the intellectual property rights, including copyrights, patents, trade marks, and trade secrets, in the Site, Licensed Materials, and all content therein are owned by Company or Company’s licensors.
+Neither this Agreement (nor your access to the Site or Licensed Materials) transfers to you or any third party any rights, title or interest in or to such intellectual property rights, except for the limited license rights expressly set forth in Section 2.1.
+Company and its licensors reserve all rights not granted in this Agreement.
+There are no implied licenses granted under this Agreement.

 Feedback.
-If you provide Company with any feedback or suggestions regarding the Site (“Feedback”), you hereby assign to Company all rights in such Feedback and agree that Company shall have the right to use and fully exploit such Feedback and related information in any manner it deems appropriate.
+If you provide Company with any feedback or suggestions regarding the Site or Licensed Materials (“Feedback”), you hereby assign to Company all rights in such Feedback and agree that Company shall have the right to use and fully exploit such Feedback and related information in any manner it deems appropriate.
 Company will treat any Feedback you provide to Company as non-confidential and non-proprietary.
 You agree that you will not submit to Company any information or ideas that you consider to be confidential or proprietary.

 User Content

 User Content.
-“User Content” means any and all information and content that a user submits to, or uses with, the Site (e.g., content in the user’s profile or postings).
+“User Content” means any and all information and content that a user submits to, or uses with, the Site or Licensed Materials (e.g., content in the user’s profile or postings).
 You are solely responsible for your User Content.
 You assume all risks associated with use of your User Content, including any reliance on its accuracy, completeness or usefulness by others, or any disclosure of your User Content that personally identifies you or any third party.
 You hereby represent and warrant that your User Content does not violate our Acceptable Use Policy (defined in Section 3.3).
 You may not represent or imply to others that your User Content is in any way provided, sponsored or endorsed by Company.
 Since you alone are responsible for your User Content, you may expose yourself to liability if, for example, your User Content violates the Acceptable Use Policy.
 Company is not obligated to backup any User Content, and your User Content may be deleted at any time without prior notice.
 You are solely responsible for creating and maintaining your own backup copies of your User Content if you desire.

 License.
-You hereby grant (and you represent and warrant that you have the right to grant) to Company an irrevocable, nonexclusive, royalty-free and fully paid, worldwide license to reproduce, distribute, publicly display and perform, prepare derivative works of, incorporate into other works, and otherwise use and exploit your User Content, and to grant sublicenses of the foregoing rights, solely for the purposes of including your User Content in the Site.
+You hereby grant (and you represent and warrant that you have the right to grant) to Company an irrevocable, nonexclusive, royalty-free and fully paid, worldwide license to reproduce, distribute, publicly display and perform, prepare derivative works of, incorporate into other works, and otherwise use and exploit your User Content, and to grant sublicenses of the foregoing rights, solely for the purposes of including your User Content in the Site or Licensed Materials.
 You hereby irrevocably waive (and agree to cause to be waived) any claims and assertions of moral rights or attribution with respect to your User Content.

 Acceptable Use Policy.
 The following terms constitute our “Acceptable Use Policy”: